SebastianDahlskog/SebastianDahlskog.github.io/_projects/2000-01-06-Platformer.markdown

 My third group project at The Game Assembly was a platformer called "Desolate Soul"

+It was made in 12 weeks using the school's own engine, TGE.

 <iframe src="https://www.youtube.com/embed/tAvcn48JpxI"></iframe>

 Areas of responsibility in this game: